 Appearance

-The fossil records suggest that cryptoclidus had a streamlined body, a long neck, and four flippers.
-Its head was relatively small, and its jaws had pointed teeth.
+The fossil records suggest that they had a streamlined body, a long neck, and four flippers.
+These animals do not have suborbital fenestrae on the palate.
+Their teeth were long and pointed.
+This genus had characteristic teeth with reduced ornamentation.
+Its skull was relatively small, and its jaws had pointed teeth for catching fish and squid.
 The neck comprised 38 vertebrae, which was pretty long for a plesiosaur.

 Moreover, the vertebrae were elongated and had a relatively low neural spine.
 This feature allowed cryptoclidus to move its neck more freely than other plesiosaurs.